Performative utterance: John Searle

 This focus on effect implies a conscious actor and Searle assumes that language stems from an intrinsic intentionality of the mind.
 These intentions set the prerequisites for the performance of speech acts and Searle sets out to map their necessary and sufficient conditions.

-Searle argued in his 1989 article How Performatives Work that performatives are true/false just like constatives.
+Searle argued in his 1989 article How Performatives Work that performatives are true or false just like constatives.
 Searle further claimed that performatives are what he calls declarations; this is a technical notion of Searle's account: according to his conception, an utterance is a declaration, if "the successful performance of the speech act is sufficient to bring about the fit between words and world, to make the propositional content true."
 Searle believes that this double direction of fit contrasts the simple word-to-world fit of assertives.

 Performative text

 Building on the notion of performative utterances, scholars have theorized on the relation of a spoken or written text to its broader context, that is to say everything outside the text itself.
 The question whether a performative is separable from the situation it emerged in is relevant when one addresses for example the status of individual intentions or speech as a resource of power.
 There are two main theoretical strands in research today.
 One emphasizes the predetermined conventions surrounding a performative utterance and the clear distinction between text and context.
 Another emphasizes the active construction of reality through spoken and written texts and is related to theories of human agency and discourse.
 The ideas about performance and text have contributed to the performative turn in the social sciences and humanities, proving their methodological use for example in the interpretation of historical texts.

 Early theories acknowledge that performance and text are both embedded in a system of rules and that the effects they can produce depend on convention and recurrence.
 In this sense, text is an instance of 'restored behaviour', a term introduced by Richard Schechner that sees performance as a repeatable ritual.
 The focus here is largely on individual sentences in the active first person voice, rather than on politics or discourse.
 The syntactical analyses are firmly anchored in analytical epistemology, as the distinction between the research object and its context is not conceived as problematic.